brkcvlk/MLFCrafter/docs/index.md

     ---

-    New to FlowCraft?
+    New to MLFCrafter?
 Start here with installation and your first pipeline.

     [→ Getting Started](getting-started/installation.md)